 (7) Take a picture of every graffiti piece you see.

 Don’t you even dare blink once.
 Montreal is full of them!
+Spotted within alleyways, adorned all over a loading dock, at the side of buildings and even infront of houses.
 Here’s some of our favourites:

 (8) Montreal’s oldest sandwich shop.
 It’s there.
 With the exact same sandwich and fixings.

 At the darling Pop Tates-like shop, Wilensky’s Light Lunch.
 It’s definitely not worth going out of your way for.
-Their “classic” is a two slice bologna with cheese and some mustard… you taste exactly what you see:
+Their “classic” is a two slice bologna with cheese and some mustard… you taste exactly what you see.
+With no service to praise, they’re use to the passerbyers:

 (9) Treat yourself to a BYOB and lovely French dinner.

 I’ve heard that Montreal is plentiful of free BYOB restaurants!
 We made our special dinner visit at the quaint Le P’tit Plateau for an appetizer and main each and one bottle of wine from the SAQ (equivalent to LCBO).
 We saw a fella run out and come back with a bottle of wine – what a genius.
-This place encourages bringing your own wine as they are not liquor licensed, encouraging all to stay longer and order the delicious accompaniments to their drinks.
+This place encourages you to bring your own wine as they are not liquor licensed, encouraging all to stay longer and order delicious accompaniments to your glass of wine.
 The food was excellent, the space is small, cozy and gets very loud very quickly.
 Definitely a gem worth visiting.

 (10) Prepare your stomach for the meatiest meal you’ll ever have.